 With 25M monthly visitors and 250k Email Subscribers that are Eager to discover great New Products The Gadget Flow is the world's leading product discovery platform.
 You should definitely give it a try.

 An online resource for creative professionals, focusing on design, advertising, retail, tech, travel, arts and culture.
-You might also want to consider the "Raw" section of Abuzeedo, which could feature your Crowdfunding project by using an introduction graphic with a click through to your campaign page.

 Based around Lifestyle and fashion Life Tailored is a useful paid resource.
 Another is Mocha Man.